Frank N. Mitchell

-Frank Nicias Mitchell (August 18, 1921 - November 26, 1950) was an American who served in World War II as an enlisted Marine and was killed in action as a Marine first lieutenant during the Korean War while serving with the 1st Marine Division.
+Frank Nicias Mitchell (August 18, 1921 – November 26, 1950) was a United States Marine who served in World War II and was killed in action while serving with the 1st Marine Division in the Korean War.
 He posthumously received the United States' highest military decoration for valor, the Medal of Honor, for his actions as a platoon commander during a firefight with the enemy on November 26, 1950, at Hagsang-ni, near Yudamni in North Korea.

-Biography
+Early life

 Frank Mitchell was born on August 18, 1921, in Indian Gap, Texas, to J.D. and Isabel Mitchell.
 He was a 1938 graduate of Roaring Springs High School in Roaring Springs, Texas.
-He attended Colorado College under the Navy V-12 program, Southwestern University, University of North Texas, and North Texas Agricultural and Mechanical College where he played football.
+He attended Colorado College under the Navy V-12 program, Southwestern University, University of North Texas, and North Texas Agricultural and Mechanical College, where he played football.
 He married Beverly Banks and they had one daughter.

+Military career

-Mitchell enlisted in the Marine Corps in 1939.
+Mitchell enlisted in the United States Marine Corps in 1939.
 During World War II he served aboard the aircraft carrier at Wake Island, additional service in the Marshall Islands, and occupation duty in China.
 He was also attached to Fleet Marine Force Pacific as a member of its rifle and pistol team.
 He was commissioned a second lieutenant in 1945.